ViraSheilk/flask-beginner-toolkit/README.md

    Download and install Python 3 from the official website: https://www.python.org

    During installation, make sure to check “Add Python to PATH”.

+   Verify installation:

+   python --version

+   Step 2: Create Project Folder

+   Create and move into your project:

+  mkdir flask-notes-app

+  cd flask-notes-app

+  Step 3: Create a virtual environment:

+  A virtual environment keeps project dependencies separate.

+  python -m venv venv

+  Step 4: Activate the virtual environment:

+  Git Bash:

+  source venv/Scripts/activate

+  Windows CMD:

+  venv\Scripts\activate

+  You should see (venv) in your terminal if activation is successful.

+  On MacOs/Linux:

+  source venv/bin/activate

+  Step 5: Install Flask:

+  Install Flask inside the virtual environment

+  pip install flask

+  Step 6: Verify the Installation:

+  Check the installed packages

+  pip list

+  You should see Flask in the list

+  Troubleshooting

+  Issue 1: python not recognized

+  Cause: Python is not added to your systems path during installation.

+  Fix : Reinstall python and make sure you check : 'Add python to PATH during setup.'

+  Issue 2: venv\Script\activate not working.

+  Cause: Wrong terminal or wrong activation command.

+  Fix: Use the correct command based on your OS.

+  Issue 3: Flask not found after installation.

+  Cause: Flask installed outside virtual environment.

+  Fix: Activate virtual environment first and then you reinstall.

+5. MINIMAL WORKING EXAMPLE